altunixon/wips/lns/altina_ln/ASP-131-Chapter_1_The_Sixth_and_Eighth_Army.md

 Rockhoward started sweating profusely.
 His face turned green and seemed to be on the verge of collapsing.<br/>
 "Ah, well… We the Eighth Army is ready to do all we can to defend the empire’s territory… I’m just following the orders of Lieutenant General Dorval."<br/>
 Dorval was unexpectedly calm even though his name was brought up.
 Normally, someone would be a little anxious when they were being faulted.<br/>
-— Is it because he is a grand noble from central?
+— Is it because he is a grand noble from central?<br/>
 His smile never left his face.<br/>
 "My deep apologies.
 We fought a few skirmishes, but the enemy are religious fanatics who battle like beasts, so we prioritized the safety of the citizens.
 Our numbers are too small to defend the vast lands in the south…"<br/>
 He droned on and on with his excuses.<br/>